xudefilm/RHEL8-for-Davinci-Resolve17/RHEL8-for-Davinci-Resolve18.md

-# RHEL8-for-Davinci-Resolve17
+# RHEL8-for-Davinci-Resolve18
-RHEL8 for Davinci Resolve 17
+RHEL8 for Davinci Resolve 18
-# How to install DaVinci Resolve on CentOS 8.3
+# How to install DaVinci Resolve on RHEL8/CentOS 8.3

 1. Create a bootable USB drive
 	1. On Windows: